How UK hospitality businesses use revolving credit to smooth cash flow

 Asset finance and capital loans

 Asset finance suits major capex like a new kitchen, an extension, or vehicles.
 It is purpose-built for those investments and tends to be cost-effective.
 But it is not designed for everyday working capital or seasonal cash flow management.
-A revolving credit facility complements asset finance, sitting alongside it as a flexible working-capital tool.

 What Juice Flex offers hospitality operators